The benefits of bundling services for Luxembourg regulated funds

 4. Time zone flexibility

-Only a small portion of business hours for U.S.-based clients overlaps with the European workday, which can create significant lags in response time.
+Only a small portion of business hours for U.S.-based clients overlaps with the Central European Time workday, which can create significant lags in response time.
 But by working with a single provider with a global footprint, the impacts of this issue can be reduced.

 Bundling services presents an excellent way for you to expand your current operating model – as well as your pre-existing service team in your time zone – into new jurisdictions with minimal impact to your existing processes.
 It demands fewer relationships than multi-provider options without compromising your service.
 It’s almost always more cost effective, and it offers a variety of other efficiencies as well.
 So if you have a Luxembourg-based fund or you’re considering one, this is definitely an approach worth exploring before you consider other options.